 - If a child becomes ill during the nursery day, we contact their parent(s) and ask them to pick up their child as soon as possible.
 During this time we care for the child in a quiet, calm area with their key person, wherever possible - We follow the guidance given to us by Public Health England (Health Protection In Schools and other childcare facilities) and advice from our local health protection unit on exclusion times for specific illnesses, e.g. sickness and diarrhoea, measles and chicken pox, to protect other children in the nursery - Should a child have an infectious disease, such as sickness and diarrhoea, they must not return to nursery until they have been clear for at least 48 hours.
 We inform all parents if there is a contagious infection identified in the nursery, to enable them to spot the early signs of this illness.
-We thoroughly clean and sterilise all equipment and resources that may have come into contact with a contagious child to reduce the spread of infection - We notify Ofsted as soon as possible and in all cases within 14 days of the incident where we have any child or staff member with food poisoning. - We exclude all children on antibiotics for the first 48 hours of the course (unless this is part of an ongoing care plan to treat individual medical conditions e.g. asthma and the child is not unwell) This is because it is important that children are not subjected to the rigours of the nursery day, which requires socialising with other children and being part of a group setting, when they have first become ill and require a course of antibiotics - We have the right to refuse admission to a child who is unwell.
+We thoroughly clean and sterilise all equipment and resources that may have come into contact with a contagious child to reduce the spread of infection - We notify Ofsted as soon as is reasonably practical, but in any event within 14 days of any food poisoning affecting two or more children cared for on the premises. - We ask parents to keep children on antibiotics at home for the first 48 hours of the course (unless this is part of an ongoing care plan to treat individual medical conditions e.g. asthma and the child is not unwell) This is because it is important that children are not subjected to the rigours of the nursery day, which requires socialising with other children and being part of a group setting, when they have first become ill and require a course of antibiotics - We have the right to refuse admission to a child who is unwell.
 This decision will be taken by the manager on duty and is non-negotiable - We make information/posters about head lice readily available and all parents are requested to regularly check their children's hair.
 If a parent finds that their child has head lice we would be grateful if they could inform the nursery so that other parents can be alerted to check their child's hair.